Exact renormalization group for wave functionals: Introduction

 \section{Introduction}

-It has been recognized that the emergence of space-time is an essential feature of quantum gravity.
-The tensor network models such as the MERA \cite{Vidal:2007hda,Swingle:2009bg}, the HaPPY code \cite{Pastawski:2015qua} and the random tensor network \cite{Hayden:2016cfa} give networks that can be interpreted as discrete bulk space emerging from a boundary theory through quantum entanglement \cite{Ryu:2006bv}.
+It is recognized that the emergence of space-time is an essential feature of quantum gravity.
+Tensor network models such as the MERA \cite{Vidal:2007hda,Swingle:2009bg}, the HaPPY code \cite{Pastawski:2015qua} and the random tensor network \cite{Hayden:2016cfa} give networks that can be interpreted as discrete bulk space emerging from a boundary theory through quantum entanglement \cite{Ryu:2006bv}.
 It should be crucial to construct continuum tensor networks from field theories to obtain continuum emergent space-time.

-The cMERA \cite{Haegeman:2011uy,Nozaki:2012zj}, a continuum counterpart of the MERA, was successfully constructed based on the variational method in free field theories, and the relationship between the information metric and geometry was studied \cite{Nozaki:2012zj}.
-It is, however, important to construct the cMERA non-perturbatively for interacting theories from a point of view of the gauge/gravity correspondence\cite{Maldacena:1997re}, because the strong coupling regime in boundary theories corresponds to classical geometry with quantum fluctuations.
-It seems nontrivial to construct trial functions of the variational method for the cMERA in interacting theories (see \cite{Fernandez-Melgarejo:2019sjo,Fernandez-Melgarejo:2020fzw,Fernandez-Melgarejo:2021mza} for an approach based on nonlinear canonical transformations).
-We should remark here that there is a non-perturbative construction of the cMERA based on the Weyl transformation, which is called the path integral optimization \cite{Caputa:2017yrh}.
+Continuum tensor networks for free-field theories have been successfully constructed based on the variational method.
+This is called the cMERA \cite{Haegeman:2011uy,Nozaki:2012zj}, which is a continuum counterpart of the MERA.
+Interestingly, the relationship between the information metric and geometry was studied in Ref.\cite{Nozaki:2012zj}.
+It is, however, important to construct continuum tensor networks non-perturbatively for interacting theories from the point of view of the gauge/gravity correspondence\cite{Maldacena:1997re}, because the strong coupling regime in boundary theories corresponds to classical geometry with quantum fluctuations.
+It seems non-trivial to construct trial functions for the cMERA in interacting theories (see Refs.\cite{Fernandez-Melgarejo:2019sjo,Fernandez-Melgarejo:2020fzw,Fernandez-Melgarejo:2021mza} for an approach based on non-linear canonical transformations).
+We should remark here that there is a non-perturbative construction of the cMERA based on the Weyl transformation, which is called the path-integral optimization \cite{Caputa:2017yrh}.